 can easily run and share it with others.
 You can create and configure

 A location in the repository where Anaconda Enterprise looks for packages.
-Enterprise Administrators and users can define channels, determine which packages are available in a channel, and restrict access to specific users, groups or roles.
+Enterprise Administrators and users can define channels, determine which packages are available in a channel, and restrict access to specific users or groups.

 An open source package and environment manager that makes it quick and easy to install, run, and upgrade complex data science and machine learning environments like scikit-learn, TensorFlow, and SciPy.
 Thousands of Python and R packages can be installed with conda on Windows, MacOS X, Linux and IBM Power.

-A binary tarball file containing system-level libraries, Python/R modules, executable programs, or other components.
+A binary tarball file containing system-level libraries, Python and R modules, executable programs, or other components.
 Conda tracks dependencies between specific packages and platforms, making it simple to create operating system-specific environments using different combinations of packages.

 Instructions used to tell conda-build how to build a package.